Women in Hinduism: Puranas

+Perhaps the most widely heard and popular purana, the Bhagavata Puraṇa presents several striking role reversals to illustrate that bhakti transcends social and gender hierarchies.
+Women in the Bhagavata Purana, including Kunti, Devahuti, and the female residents of Vraja, are depicted as exemplary devotees who actively participated in philosophical discussions, and even served as instructors to men.
+The text also features instances where the wives are portrayed as intellectually superior to their husbands, with Gupta and Valpey arguing that this narrative underscores the Bhagavata Purana's main argument that spiritual merit earned through devotion transcends established social, gender, or religious status.

-The Puranas, particularly the Devi Mahatmya found in Markandeya Maha-Purana, and the Devi-Bhagavata Purana have some of the most dedicated discussion of Devi and sacred feminine in late ancient and early medieval era of Hinduism.
+The Devi Mahatmya found in Markandeya Maha-Purana, and the Devi-Bhagavata Purana have some of the most dedicated discussion of Devi and sacred feminine in late ancient and early medieval era of Hinduism.
 However, the discussion is not limited to these two major Hindu Goddess religion-related texts.
 Women are found in philosophical discussions across numerous other Puranas and extant era texts.
 For example, Parvati in a discussion with her husband Shiva, remarks:

 Feminine symbolism as being sacred and for reverence were present in ancient Hindu texts, but these were fragmentary states Brown, and it was around the sixth century CE, possibly in northwest India, that the concept of Maha-Devi coalesced as the Great Goddess, appearing in the text of Devi Mahatmya of Markandeya Purana.
 This development of the divine woman was not theoretical, according to Brown, but has impacted "self understanding of Hindus to the present day" and "what it means to be human in a universe that is infinite and yet is pervaded by the very human quality of a woman's care and anger".
 Devi Mahatmya, also called Durga Saptasati (or 700 verses to Durga), has been enormously popular among Hindus through the centuries, states Coburn.
 Devi Mahatmya does not attempt to prove that the female is supreme, but assumes it as a given and its premise.
 This idea influenced the role of women in Hinduism in the Puranic texts that followed for centuries, where male-dominated and female-dominated couples appear, in various legends, in the same religious text and Hindu imagination.